Janet Napolitano: President of the University of California

 Napolitano has used her tenure as president to encourage more students to pursue public interest careers.
 She created a fund for fellowships for undergraduate students to offset costs related to public service internships in Sacramento and Washington D.C.
 She also created the President's Public Service Law Fellowship program, which awards $4.5 million annually to law students at UC Berkeley, UC Davis, UC Irvine and UCLA to make postgraduate work and summer positions more accessible for students who wish to pursue public interest legal careers but might be forced to seek private sector jobs out of financial need.

 As part of her Global Food Initiative, which was launched in 2014, Napolitano committed $3.3 million to help students at the University of California access nutritious food.
 At the time it was the nation's most comprehensive, systematic plan to tackle the problem of food insecurity.

 Napolitano led efforts to combat sexual violence and harassment at the University of California through improvements to the system's policies and procedures.
 On March 7, 2014 Napolitano wrote a letter to the UC community announcing a new presidential policy prohibiting sexual harassment and violence and providing support for victims and training for faculty, staff and students.
 She also created a system-wide Title IX office and appointed the first system-wide Title IX coordinator in January 2017.

 On October 26, 2017 the University of California announced the establishment of the National Center for Free Speech and Civic Engagement.
 Chaired by Napolitano, the center is devoted to research, education and advocacy on issues of free speech and civic engagement.

-During Napolitano's time as president of UC, tuition for undergraduates has held steady, with one tuition increase of $282 in 2017.
+During Napolitano's time as president of UC, tuition for undergraduates held steady, with one tuition increase of $282 in 2017.